 Financial Aid and Other Financial Information

 At the time of acceptance for admission, a University account is opened for each student.
 This account remains open until graduation.
 The primary use of this account is for University charges and payments.
-If an account shows credit balances, a student may request a refund in the form of a check or a transfer to an EAGLEcard Account.
+If an account shows credit balances, a student may request a refund in the form of a check.
 A student may also complete an authorization and have these funds directly deposited to a checking account.
 Each student is encouraged to open and maintain an account at a local bank for personal matters.

 Payment Plans and Deferments